Five Reasons You Should Be Thinking About Gratitude

 On my vision board, I have cutouts of the goals that I want to achieve.

 Then I put it somewhere, where I can always see it.
-It makes me very happy and grateful for the things that I have achieved and things that are about to come.
+It makes me happy and grateful for the things that I have achieved and the things that are about to come.

 An example is that every time we want to go on vacation.

-We put the month and year on a piece of paper like “September 2017” and put it up on our door, which is visible from the living room and bedroom and just let it be.
+We put the month and year on a piece of paper like “September 2022”.
+Then put it up on our door, which is visible from the living room and bedroom and just let it be.

-As a direct result of this, we actually always travel during that period of time, regardless of how our situation looks.
+As a direct result of this.
+We always travel during that period, regardless of how our situation looks.

 If you don’t know what a vision board is or how to make it, you learn more in the link, here.

-I have noticed that I’m happier and more at ease right from the wake-up since I implemented my routine of gratitude lists and Vision Board.
+I have noticed that I’m happier and more at ease right from the get-go.
+Since I implemented my routine of gratitude lists and Vision Board.

-Even after a rough night with the baby, where we are awake and stay awake for a couple of hours, I still feel energized and content.
-There is just this feeling that regardless of whatever everything will sort itself out.
+Even after a rough night with children, where we are awake and stay awake for a couple of hours.
+I still feel energized and content.
+There is just this feeling that regardless of whatever everything will be sorted out.

 It has not always been like that.
 I have been very overanalyzing and overthinking things.
-Always looked at the worse case scenario, but by being grateful it is harder, if not impossible for me to be miserable or think that way.
+Always looked at the worst-case scenario.
+But by being grateful it is harder, if not impossible for me to be miserable or think that way.